function61/eventhorizon/docs/quickstart.md

 	- Create [S3 bucket](https://aws.amazon.com/s3/)
 	- Create IAM credentials for S3
 - Set up Writer ("the server")
-- Run an example application feeding off of Pyramid
+- Run an example application feeding off of Event Horizon

-Pyramid runs just fine whether you have the Writer and application on the same server or not.
+Event Horizon runs just fine whether you have the Writer and application on the same server or not.

 Create S3 bucket